TRUSTEES

 I was really proud to be voted in as chair in Feb 2023, and look forward to supporting the charity progressing with the new website, and working with our Trustees and Special Advisory Group to continue promoting best practice in End of Life Care for people with Learning Disabilities.

 I am a Learning Disability nurse with 28 years experience, 25 yrs of which was in Learning Disabilities, gradually developing an interest in EoLC.
-Recently I have moved into working full time in Palliative Care at Greenwich and Bexley Hospice, but maintain my special interest.
+Recently I have moved into working full time in Palliative Care at Greenwich and Bexley Hospice, but maintain my special interest in Learning Disabilities.

 Annie Stewart (Secretary)